lessthen3/Princess-VS_Tools/README.md

 👑 External plugin support via custom Python scripts

 👑 Custom themes out of the box, and blank theme template provided for anyone that wants to make one themselves

-👑 Compiles visual script -> text so that any code built within Princess can be run outside the visual scripting environment

 👑 Build systems can be built into Princess using Python scripts